 Skip to content

-The Loculus team maintain a customizable processing pipeline which uses Nextclade to align sequences to a reference and generate statistics, which is discussed in more detail below.
+The Loculus team maintains a customizable processing pipeline which uses Nextclade to align sequences to a reference and generate statistics, which is discussed in more detail below.

 If you have developed a pipeline and would like it to be added to this list, please contact us!